wehr-to/threat-hunting-lab/README.md

 - Sigma rules
 - Windows Event Logs
 - KQL (Azure/Sentinel), Elastic DSL, or grep/Augeas for Linux logs

-## 📣 Signal
-Creating this lab signals that you:
-- Think like a **Tier 3 analyst or detection engineer**
-- Understand how to build detection hypotheses
-- Know how to work from **behavior first**, not alert first
-- Can create **repeatable playbooks** for your team

 ## 📜 Legal
 Only analyze data from systems you own or have explicit permission to monitor.